Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/config.rst

 * **itemType: ACTIONS** [enum]

     Determines whether a NODE or ACL action space format is adopted for the session

 * **itemType: OBSERVATION_SPACE** [dict]

     Allows for user to configure observation space by combining one or more observation components.
 List of available components is is :py:mod:'primaite.environment.observations'.

     The observation space config item should have a ``components`` key which is a list of components.
 Each component config must have a ``name`` key, and can optionally have an ``options`` key.
 The ``options`` are passed to the component while it is being initialised.

     This example illustrates the correct format for the observation space config item

 .. code-block::yaml

-   - itemType: OBSERVATION_SPACE
+    - item_type: OBSERVATION_SPACE
      components:
      - name: LINK_TRAFFIC_LEVELS
        options: